duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `group` *string* [required, unless `item` and `detail` are specified]

-    Used to specify the base template (layout) to be used.
-Each template `group` is composed of several features.
-The template groups available are described in the [template overview](https://duck.co/duckduckhack/templates_overview).
+    Setting the `group` property specifies a preset group of default templates and options (for example, `item`, `detail`, `options` etc.).
+These presets can be customized and manually overridden.
+The template groups available are described in the [Template Overview](https://duck.co/duckduckhack/templates_overview).

-    This will tell the template system that the templates belonging to the given group will be used for the `item`, `detail`, etc. unless otherwise manually overridden.

     For example, `group: 'info'` will implicitly set: